 It's also a good idea to play close attention to food labels.
 If a product is labeled “sodium free” or “salt free,” this means it contains less than 5mg of sodium per serving.
 “Reduced sodium” means that the product contains at least 25 percent less sodium than the regular version.
 But buyer beware: some products still have very high levels of sodium to begin with.
 For example, a cup of reduced sodium chicken soup might be labeled “low sodium,” but that reduction could be from 500mg to 300mg, which is still a lot of sodium for one serving!
 “Lite” means that the product contains at least 50 percent less sodium than the regular version, and “no salt added” or “unsalted” means there hasn’t been any extra salt added.
 But again, beware: sodium doesn’t only come from salt; many other ingredients are also high in sodium.
 Try to steer clear of products that include ingredients like monosodium glutamate (MSG) and baking soda (sodium bicarbonate).

-As you explore your new food choices, you can check out the Get Balanced Guide for Healthier Eating for tips on healthier eating.
-You might also consider talking with a health professional before making major changes to your diet.
-If you’re a Columbia student, you can make an appointment to speak with a registered dietitian for nutrition counseling or to speak with a health care provider at Medical Services (Morningside) or the Student Health Service (CUMC).
+As you explore your new food choices, you can check out the Go Ask Alice!
+Nutrition and Physical Activity archives for tips on healthier eating.
+You might also consider talking with a health professional or registered dietitian before making major changes to your diet.

 The good news is that salt is an acquired taste – by slowly reducing the amount of salt in your diet, you will gradually rely on it less.
 Over time, some salted foods might even taste too salty for you!